-- B. Describe how the proposed project will address the active transportation need: (0-22 points) - 1.
+- B. Describe how the proposed project will address the active transportation need: (0-27 points) - 1.
 Proposed project addresses: - Close a gap? - Creation of new routes? - Removal of barrier to mobility? - Other Improvements to existing routes? - 2.
 Must provide a map of each gap closure identifying the gap and connections, and/or of the new route location, and/or the barrier location and improvement. - 3.
 Referencing this map, describe the existing route(s) that currently connect the affected transportation related and community identified destinations and why the route(s) are not adequate. - 4.
 Referencing this map, describe how the project links or connects, or encourages use of existing routes to transportation-related and community identified destinations where an increase in active transportation modes can be realized, including but not limited to: schools, school facilities, transit facilities, community, social service or medical centers, employment centers, high density or affordable housing, regional, State or national trail system, recreational and visitor destinations or other community identified destinations.
-Specific destination must be identified.
-And/or describe the existing negative effects of barrier to be removed and how the project addresses the existing barrier. - For combined I/NI projects: discuss how the encouragement, education, and/or enforcement program will help address the needs.
+Specific destination must be identified. - For combined I/NI projects: discuss how the encouragement, education, and/or enforcement program will help address the needs.

-- "Need" must be considered in the context of the "Potential for increased walking and bicycling" - "will address" must be considered in the context of one or more of the following "needs": - the lack of connectivity,
+- "Need" must be considered in the context of the "Potential for increased walking and bicycling" - "Will address" must be considered in the context of one or more of the following "needs": - the lack of connectivity, - the lack of mobility for non-motorized users, - o local health concerns

-- o the lack of mobility for non-motorized users, - local health concerns To receive the maximum points, applicants must demonstrate all of the above aspects of "need". - The amount of points an applicant/project receives on this sub-questions is not impacted by the number of categories documented for addressing the active transportation need. - An application only documenting one category has the potential of receiving full points as long as it can fully meet the scoring criteria.
-It is up to the applicant to demonstrate that additional categories are not appropriate for the project to better or more fully address the need. - An application documenting numerous categories should not automatically receive additional points.
+To receive the maximum points, applicants must demonstrate all of the above aspects of "need".
+The amount of points an applicant/project receives on this sub-questions is not impacted by the number of categories documented for addressing the active transportation need.

+- Applications only documenting one category has the potential of receiving full points as long as it can fully meet the scoring criteria.
+It is up to the applicant to demonstrate that additional categories are not appropriate for the project to better or more fully address the need. - Applications documenting numerous categories should not automatically receive additional points.
 It is up to the applicant to demonstrate that the project scope connected to each category is relevant to the non-motorized users' needs in the project limits.